Investors urge Novartis to exert 'moral influence' amid Greek probe

-ZURICH (Reuters) - Several Novartis (NOVN.S) shareholders urged the Swiss drugmaker on Friday to improve its oversight of staff, amid a widening probe into allegations that managers paid bribes to doctors and public officials in Greece.
+ZURICH (Reuters) - Several Novartis (NOVN.S) shareholders urged the Swiss drugmaker to improve its oversight of staff on Friday, amid a widening inquiry into allegations that managers paid bribes to doctors and public officials in Greece.

-Greece’s parliament voted last week to investigate 10 politicians in the case, in addition to an ongoing probe of the Basel-based company after a raid a year ago of its offices in Athens.
+Greece’s parliament voted last week to investigate 10 politicians, in addition to an ongoing probe of the Basel-based company after a raid on its offices in Athens a year ago.

-Over the weekend, about 30 self-proclaimed Greek anarchists threw paint and smashed windows at the entrance of the Athens headquarters.
-The Rouvikonas group said the attack was linked to the bribery probe.

-Mike Moran of Suishare, a small not-for-profit shareholders group that focuses on business ethics, told Novartis’s board of directors on Friday he was worried the investigation could prove to be a long-term headache for the company.
+Mike Moran of Suishare, a small not-for-profit shareholders group that focuses on business ethics, told Novartis’s board on Friday he was worried the investigation could prove to be a long-term headache for the company.

 “I think the Greek thing will be the swamp that keeps on giving,” Moran said at the company’s annual shareholder meeting.